Moddable-OpenSource/moddable/documentation/xs/preload.md

 	export default CountingDateLog;

-When `CountingDateLog` imports `DateLog`, the import is resolved, which takes some time and uses some memory to keep track of the import.
+When `CountingDateLog` imports `CountingLog`, the import is resolved, which takes some time and uses some memory to keep track of the import.
 By preloading `CountingDateLog` the import statement is executed at build time, which allows this memory to be kept in flash memory instead of RAM.

 Note that when `CountingDateLog` is preloaded, `CountingLog` is also preloaded whether or not it is included in the manifest's `preload` array.
 Consequently, if a module is to be preloaded, all the modules that it preloads must also support preloading.